gv3Dev/NPM-Favorites/README.md

 - **View Favorites**: Access your favorite packages from a sidebar menu.
 - **Custom Reminders**: Add descriptions to remind yourself why you saved a package.
 - **Organize Favorites**: Favorites are sorted by the date they were added.
+- **Search Favorites**: Quickly search through your favorite packages by name or description.

 ## Installation